d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 # From Dense Layers to Convolutions

+To this day,
-The models that we have discussed so far remain (to this day) appropriate options when we are dealing with tabular data.
+the models that we have discussed so far remain appropriate options when we are dealing with tabular data.
-By *tabular*, we mean that the data consists of rows corresponding to examples and columns corresponding to features.
+By tabular, we mean that the data consist of rows corresponding to examples and columns corresponding to features.
 With tabular data, we might anticipate